SAP-archive/cloud-cf-casino/exercises/exercise08/README.md

 2. To deploy the project, switch again in your command shell that you opened already in the previous exercise and enter again ```cf push```.
 After 1 to 2 minutes, the new project state should have been deployed.

-3. Now open in a new browser tab the Hystrix dashboard using following URL
+3. Now open in a new browser tab the Hystrix Dashboard using following URL
   ```
   https://sentiment-service-<number>.cfapps.us10.hana.ondemand.com/hystrix
   ```
-  In the URL field of the dashboard, enter the URL to the Hystrix sream:
+  In the URL field of the dashboard, enter the URL to the Hystrix stream:
   ```
   https://sentiment-service-test345.cfapps.us10.hana.ondemand.com/hystrix.stream
   ```
-  This brings up the Hystrix monitoring dashboard showing results for the Hystrix circuit breaker that we have added in this exercise.
+  This brings up the Hystrix Dashboard showing results for the Hystrix circuit breaker that we have added in this exercise.
+For more information about the Hystrix Dashboard, see also this [link](https://github.com/Netflix/Hystrix/wiki/Dashboard).

 ##Summary